-The KSZ8895MQX/RQX/FQX/MLX is a highly-integrated, Layer 2 managed, five-port switch with numerous features designed to reduce system cost.
-Intended for cost-sensitive 10/100Mbps five-port switch systems with low power consumption, on-chip termination, and internal core power controllers, it supports high-performance memory bandwidth and shared memory-based switch fabric with non-blocking configuration.
-Its extensive feature set includes power management, programmable rate limit and priority ratio, tag/port-based VLAN, packets filtering, four-queue QoS prioritization, management interfaces, and MIB counters.
-The KSZ8895 family provides multiple CPU data interfaces to effectively address both current and emerging fast Ethernet applications when Port 5 is configured to separate MAC5 with SW5-MII/RMII and PHY5 with P5-MII/RMII interfaces.
+The KSZ8895MLUB is a highly integrated Layer 2-managed 5-port switch with an optimized design and plentiful features, qualified to meet AEC-Q100 standard for automotive applications.
+It is designed for cost-sensitive 10/100 Mbps 5-port switch systems with on-chip termination, lowest power consumption, and internal core power controller.
+These features will save more system cost.
+It has 1.4 Gbps high-performance memory bandwidth, shared memory based switch fabric with full non-blocking configuration.
+It also provides an extensive feature set such as power management, programmable rate limit and priority ratio, tag/port-based VLAN, packets filtering, quality-of-service (QoS) four-queue prioritization, management interface, and MIB counters.
+Port 5 is a MAC 5 MII interface with PHY mode as default at switch side.
+The SW5-MII interface can be connected to a processor with a MAC MII interface.